 Employment Outlook and Salary Information

-The BLS states that oral surgeons as of May 2014 make an average annual salary of $219,600.
-From 2012 to 2022, the job outlook for dentists is expected to grow 16%, according to the BLS.
-This growth is faster than the average for all other occupations.
+The BLS states that oral surgeons as of May 2015 make an average annual salary of $233,900.
+From 2014 to 2024, job opportunities for oral surgeons are expected to grow 18%, according to the BLS.
+This growth is much faster than the average for all other occupations.

 Continuing Education Information